 Can Small Dehumidifiers Run Overnight Safely?

-Yes, you can run a small dehumidifier overnight safely if you use a modern model, keep it on a flat surface, and empty the tank as needed; think “set it, forget it,” but check it often.
+Yes, you can run a small dehumidifier overnight safely if you use a modern model, keep it on a flat surface, and empty the tank as needed.
+Use auto shut-off as a backup safety feature, but still check the tank regularly.

 Do Dehumidifiers Help Reduce Mold and Mildew?